 Since its closed beta launch in early April, Valorant has brought a new fire to the first-person shooter genre.
-Riot Games’ tactical shooter, which is scheduled for release in summer 2020, is designed to be one of the best free games on the market with a highly competitive ranked mode to boot.
+Now fully launched, Riot Games’ tactical shooter, is one of the best free games on the market with a highly competitive ranked mode to boot.

 what are the valorant ranks?

-There are eight tiers to Valorant’s ranking system, starting with Iron and ending with Valorant.
-All tiers except Valorant have three sub-ranks within them, with rank one the lowest and rank three the highest.
+There are eight tiers to Valorant’s ranking system, starting with Iron and ending with Radiant.
+All tiers except Radiant have three sub-ranks within them, with rank one the lowest and rank three the highest.
 Therefore, if you exclude unranked, there are 22 ranks in Riot Games’ tactical shooter.

 how does the valorant ranking system work?